Mumsy, Nanny, Sonny and Girly: Production

-The film began as a dream project for Freddie Francis, a renowned cinematographer who had made the transition to directing at the beginning of the 1960s.
+The film began as a dream project for Freddie Francis, a cinematographer who had made the transition to directing at the beginning of the 1960s.
 Although he had numerous directorial credits to his name, each of these credits had come to him on commission from a studio, and Francis had dreamed of making a film over which he had complete creative control.
 Over the course of his career, Francis had shot several exterior scenes for films at Oakley Court, but lamented the fact that neither he nor any other director had the opportunity to film inside the building; in putting together his project, Francis decided that his film would be set in and around Oakley Court, with the script tailored to the building's unique landscaping and architecture.

 Having never written a film himself, Francis hired writer Brian Comport to craft a screenplay, with the only condition being that the story had to be built around Oakley Court.
-Trying to come up with ideas, Francis and Comport attended the production of an off west end play titled The Happy Family, written by Maisie Mosco, then a radio playwright for the BBC.
-The play— influenced by Shirley Jackson's We Have Always Lived in the Castle and Tennessee Williams' Baby Doll—concerned a woman recently forced to undergo a hysterectomy by her abusive husband, who shortly thereafter left her for a younger woman.
-Having gone insane, the woman—redubbed Mumsy—forces her two children and her maid to join her in an elaborate role-playing game in which young societal drop-outs are welcomed into the family as new "children" for Mumsy.
-Both men thought that the play—which was overtly sexual and dealt explicitly with incest, lesbianism, and sadomasochism—was "terrible," but agreed that it was an excellent tipping-off point for a story that would take place at Oakley Court.
+Trying to come up with ideas, Francis and Comport attended the production of an Off West End play titled Happy Family, written by Maisie Mosco, then a radio playwright for the BBC.
+The play—influenced by Shirley Jackson's We Have Always Lived in the Castle and Tennessee Williams' Baby Doll—concerned a woman recently forced to undergo a hysterectomy by her abusive husband, who shortly thereafter left her for a younger woman.
+Having gone insane, the woman—redubbed Mumsy—forces her two children and her maid to join her in an elaborate role-playing game in which young societal dropouts are welcomed into the family as new "children" for Mumsy.
+Both men thought that the play—which was overtly sexual and dealt explicitly with incest, lesbianism, and sadomasochism—was "terrible", but agreed that it was an excellent tipping-off point for a story that would take place at Oakley Court.
 Little of the play's story would survive into Comport's script, beyond the names of the principal characters and the basic premise of an isolated family engaging in a deadly role-playing game.